Samantha Arellano: College career

-Playing career
+Club career

-The Liga MX Femenil began its foundation in 2017 and Arellano was one of the many players who pioneered in the league and has been playing since then.
-She began her professional soccer career with Club Tijuana in July 2017 after debuting against Club America in Mexico City, Mexico.
+The Liga MX Femenil began its foundation in 2017 and Arellano was one of the many players who pioneered in the league.
+She debuted with Club Tijuana in July 2017 against Club America in Mexico City, playing the full 90 minutes.

-Club Tijuana

-In July 2017, Samantha Arellano debuted her career against Club America and played full ninety minutes of the first match for both teams.
 Arellano participated in three tournaments with the team from 2017 to 2018 registering four goals after her third season.
 She scored her first professional career goal against C.F Pachuca September 30, 2017 at Estadio Caliente.
-Arellano came back to Club Tijuana in 2020 and has been a member of the team since then.

-Club America

-After her third tournament with Club Tijuana, Arellano signed with Club America in Mexico City, Mexico for the 2019 season and was part of the team from January 2019 - June 2020.
+After her third tournament with Tijuana, Arellano signed with América for the 2019 season and was part of the team from January 2019 to June 2020.
+Arellano came back to Tijuana in 2020.